Ángel Di María: 2019–2022: European final, assist record and departure

-In the 2019–20 UEFA Champions League group stage, Di María scored a brace in a 3–0 win over his former club Real Madrid on 18 September 2019.
+In the 2019–20 Champions League group stage, Di María scored a brace in a 3–0 win over his former club Real Madrid on 18 September 2019.
 On 18 August 2020, Di María scored a goal and recorded two assists in PSG's 3–0 Champions League semi-final victory over RB Leipzig; the club went on to play against Bayern Munich in the final, but lost the match 1–0.

-2020–2022: Assist record and departure

 On 23 September 2020, Di María was handed a four-match suspension for a spitting incident with Álvaro González during Le Classique 10 days earlier.
 He would miss the league matches against Angers, Nîmes, Dijon and Nantes.
 In a UEFA Champions League match against RB Leipzig on 4 November, Di María scored the opening goal in an eventual 2–1 defeat.
 He made his return to league action in a match against Rennes three days later, and scored a goal to help PSG win the match 3–0.

-In a home match against İstanbul Başakşehir on 9 December 2020, Di María recorded two assists; he subsequently became the player with the third most assists in UEFA Champions League history with a tally of 32, only being behind Lionel Messi and Cristiano Ronaldo.
+In a home match against İstanbul Başakşehir on 9 December 2020, Di María recorded two assists; he subsequently became the player with the third most assists in Champions League history with a tally of 32, only being behind Lionel Messi and Ronaldo.
 On 12 March 2021, Di María extended his contract with Paris Saint-Germain for one more season with an option for a second.
 On 4 May, Di María was sent off against Manchester City in the semi-finals of the Champions League for stamping on Fernandinho in an off the ball incident.
 He was handed a three-match ban in European competitions.
 In the 2021 Coupe de France Final, when PSG defeated Monaco by a score of 2–0, Di María broke the all-time assist record for PSG by delivering a pass for a Kylian Mbappé goal.
 It was his 104th assist as a PSG player.

 In the 2021–22 season with Paris Saint-Germain, Di María won the Ligue 1 title, his fifth league title with the club.
 On 20 May 2022, his departure from Paris at the end of his contract was confirmed.
 In his last match for the club against Metz on 21 May, Di María scored a goal and recorded an assist, helping his team to a 5–0 win.
 He received a tribute and ovation from the Parc des Princes.
 Di María ended his spell at PSG with 92 goals and 112 assists in 295 matches.